weegreenblobbie/pycontrol/ROADMAP.md

   - fstop
   I just stopped iterating over the unordered_map and instead always populate a vector that's stored in libgphoto2's memory.

+* When I load a camera sequence, i expected the sequence table to get populated in about 1 second.
+Currently takes a bunch of time.
+  Solved by immediatlety sending telemtry in response to commanding.

 * When control state != executig, allow manual manipulation of the camera settings ** easy to view what choices a field has